FlowFuse/flowfuse/docs/install/kubernetes/README.md

 # Kubernetes Install

-This version of the FlowForge platform is intended for running in the Kubernetes Container management system.
+This version of the FlowForge platform is intended for running in the Kubernetes (sometimes referred to as K8s) Container management system.
 Typically suited for large on permise deployments or deployment in Cloud infrastucture.

 ### Prerequisites